 The Nomura Group has developed a contingency plan for addressing unexpected situations and conduct crisis management exercises which include employee notification tests.
 The Nomura Group also continues to ensure it can maintain operational resilience (which refers to the ability to continue to provide critical services at a minimum level that should be maintained in the event of a system failure, cyberattacks or natural disaster).
 This includes the establishment of an emergency command center in the event of an actual disaster to account for the safety of its employees and their families.
-However, disaster, terrorism, military disputes or widespread infectious diseases afflicting the Nomura Group's business, management and employees could exceed the assumptions of its plan and its framework, and the Nomura Group may not always be able to respond to every situation, afflicting its management and employees, facilities and systems, which could adversely affect its business.
-In addition, there is a possibility that unknown infectious diseases other than COVID-19 pandemic may hinder the operational duties of its management and employees.
+However, disaster, terrorism, military disputes or pandemics or other widespread infectious diseases could exceed the assumptions of its plan and its framework, and the Nomura Group may not always be able to respond to every situation, afflicting its management and employees, facilities and systems, which could adversely affect its business.
+For example, the COVID-19 pandemic that began in 2020, and governmental measures to respond to it, have significantly affected the market environment such as causing volatility in global equity prices, interest rates and elsewhere and a widening of credit spreads.